hav0x45/pekes-squirrels/README.md

 # pekes-squirrels
-Added squirrel items to minecraft
+Added squirrels to minecraft, craft them using dirt.